Human trafficking in the United Arab Emirates: Prosecution (2008)

-Protection
+Protection (2008)

 During the reporting period, the Government of the U.A.E. made noticeable, but uneven, efforts to protect victims of trafficking.
 In July, Dubai authorities opened a government shelter for victims of abuse, including victims of trafficking.
 Between October 2007 and March 2008, this shelter provided rehabilitation services to 28 trafficking victims.
 Government officials and NGOs may refer victims to this shelter.
 Although the government trained law enforcement officers on victim sensitivity, the U.A.E. continues to lack a formal and comprehensive procedure to proactively identify victims of trafficking among vulnerable populations, such as foreign women detained and charged for prostitution violations and those arrested for immigration violations.
 As a result, some victims of trafficking who do not identify themselves to authorities are detained and automatically deported for unlawful acts as a result of being trafficked.
 Women who formally identify themselves as trafficking victims may access government-provided temporary housing in hotels, counseling, medical care, and repatriation aid in Dubai.
 Until the opening of the government shelter, the Dubai government also referred self-identified victims to an NGO-sponsored shelter.
 Because the U.A.E. does not offer victims long-term legal alternatives to removal to source countries where they may face retribution, however, many victims are reluctant to report being trafficked.
 Officers in police stations reportedly encourage victims to assist in trafficking investigations, but many victims still fear arrest, deportation, or retribution from their traffickers.
 Importantly, victims who agree to testify against their traffickers receive incentives that encourage them to stay in the U.A.E. and cooperate, such as shelter and alternative employment pending a trial.
 In practice, government authorities continue to interpret the anti-trafficking law to exclude some who have been forced into commercial sexual exploitation or labor.
 For instance, victims who willingly come to the U.A.E. with the intent of entering into prostitution may be treated as criminals and deported regardless of any victimization that may occur after their arrival.
 Similarly, the U.A.E. generally does not recognize males forced into labor as trafficking victims, particularly if they are over the age of 18 and entered the country voluntarily.
 As such, victims of forced labor who run away from their sponsors may be arrested and automatically deported for immigration violations.
 In addition protection for males who have been forced into labor is rare as their family, friends, and general society expects them to be inept enough to overcome challenges.